MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipal.md

   - `[DelegatedPermissionClassifications <IMicrosoftGraphDelegatedPermissionClassification[]>]`:
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Classification <String>]`: permissionClassificationType
     - `[PermissionId <String>]`: The unique identifier (id) for the delegated permission listed in the oauth2PermissionScopes collection of the servicePrincipal.
 Required on create.
-Does not support $filter.
+Doesn't support $filter.
     - `[PermissionName <String>]`: The claim value (value) for the delegated permission listed in the oauth2PermissionScopes collection of the servicePrincipal.
-Does not support $filter.
+Doesn't support $filter.
   - `[Description <String>]`: Free text field to provide an internal end-user facing description of the service principal.
 End-user portals such MyApps will display the application description in this field.
 The maximum allowed size is 1024 characters.
 Supports $filter (eq, ne, not, ge, le, startsWith) and $search.
   - `[DisabledByMicrosoftStatus <String>]`: Specifies whether Microsoft has disabled the registered application.
 Possible values are: null (default value), NotDisabled, and DisabledDueToViolationOfServicesAgreement (reasons may include suspicious, abusive, or malicious activity, or a violation of the Microsoft Services Agreement).
 Supports $filter (eq, ne, not).
   - `[DisplayName <String>]`: The display name for the service principal.
-Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderby.
   - `[Endpoints <IMicrosoftGraphEndpoint[]>]`:
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.